ScotGovAnalysis/RtoSQLServer/README.md

 ## Loading method used

-When loading an R dataframe into SQL Server using `write_dataframe_to_db`, following steps are followed:
+When loading an R dataframe into SQL Server using `write_dataframe_to_db`, the following steps are used:

 1. The R dataframe is loaded into a staging table in the database in batches of n rows at a time.

+2. Create target table in the database and load from staging to target.

-2. 1)  If table of the specified name does NOT already exist in the database schema:
+    - If table of the specified name does NOT already exist in the database schema:

-        1)  Create target table in the database.
+      - Create target table in the database.
-        2)  Insert all rows from staging table to target table.
+      - Insert all rows from staging table to target table.

-3. 2)  If table of same name does already exist in the database schema:
+    - If table of same name does already exist in the database schema:

-    If ‘append_to_existing’=FALSE (this will result in an overwrite):
+      - If argument `append_to_existing = FALSE` (this will result in an overwrite):

-    1)  Drop the existing copy of the target table and create a new one from staging table definition.
+        - Drop the existing copy of the target table and create a new one.
-    2)  Insert all rows from staging table into target table.
+        - Insert all rows from staging table into target table.

-    If ‘append_to_existing’=TRUE:
+      - If argument `append_to_existing = TRUE`:

-    1)  Check that staging table columns and existing target table columns are the same.
+        - Check that staging table columns and existing target table columns are the same.
 If not, cancel loading and give a warning.
-    2)  If check passes, insert all rows from staging table into target table.
+        - If check passes, insert all rows from staging table into target table.

-4. Delete the staging table.
+3. Delete the staging table.

 ## Example Usage